 Code that is committed to a WordPress environment’s deploy branch should contain all needed assets.
 On deploy, no additional building is done except for submodule includes.
 When using composer, for example, code should be committed to a branch only after running

 composer install.
-An alternative to this is to set up an automated build and deploy method.
+An alternative to this is to set up a continuous integration and deployment (CI/CD) method.

-For branches already set up with automated build and deploy (
+For branches already set up with continuous integration and deployment (CI/CD) (

 -built branches), merged changes to a